Mohamed5550/Clean-Code-Book-Notes/Notes/Chapter 2.md

 ## Method Names

-- method names should start with verb
+- Method names should start with verb
-- Accessors and mutatos should be names for their value and prefixed with `set`, `get`, and `is`
+- Accessors and mutators should be names for their value and prefixed with `set`, `get`, and `is`

 ## Don't be cute